TheaAviss/PyQAAI/README.md

         __/ |
         |___/
 ```
-PyQAAI (Python Quality Assurance AI) is an AI-driven command-line interface (CLI) tool for performing automated quality assurance on Python code.
-Powered by OpenAI's language models, PyQAAI provides an easy way to perform a Quality Assurance check, analyse code, generate HTML reports, suggest code improvements and interact with an intelligent assistant to improve code quality.
+PyQAAI (Python Quality Assurance AI) is an AI-powered command-line tool that automates the quality assurance process for Python code.
+Driven by LLM; PyQAAI seamlessly performs comprehensive code analysis, executes automated QA checks, generates detailed HTML reports, and suggests code improvements.
+By harnessing the power of a guided intelligent assistant, PyQAAI enhances your code quality, making it an essential tool for maintaining high standards in Python development projects.

 ## Features